hannobraun/prusa-mini-enclosure/README.md

 If you have libfive Studio available to you, check out the model in the `model/` directory.
 If you haven't, the file is still valuable, as it contains all the measurements as well as extensive documentation about how they were derived.

 This is the front view of the enclosure.
-The big opening is where the door would go, and the right and back opening are visible from the inside:
+The big opening is where the door would go, and the back and right openings are visible from the inside:
 ![front view](images/front.png)

 This shows the view from the front-right corner.
 The right opening is visible from the outside: